The saying, “Some like it hot, some like it cold” certainly applies to runners’ opinions about the best temperature for running.

 The best temperature for running is really only a piece of the puzzle.

-Running when it is hot and humid is even more taxing for the body than just running in the heat because when the moisture content of the air is higher, it feels hotter.
+Running when it is hot and humid is even more taxing for the body than just running in the heat because the air’s moisture content is higher, making it feel hotter.

 In fact, the thermal strain of running in the heat increases exponentially—not linearly—with an increase in humidity.